 This depends how far you are willing to travel and where you live.
 We will take your needs and views into account when matching you to the child or young person.
 Some young people are placed a long way out of Croydon (e.g. Kent or Sussex) which can be isolating.
 For these young people, it can make a huge difference for a volunteer to be prepared to travel out to see them.

 How long am I expected to volunteer?

-We ask for volunteers to commit to a young person for a minimum of 12 months.
+We ask for volunteers to commit to a young person for a minimum of 18 months.
 Most volunteers develop a good relationship with the young person they are matched with.
 In some cases volunteers have carried on visiting a young person for many years and their relationship has continued until the young person leaves the care system and beyond.
 At other times, the relationship comes to a natural end as the young person grows older, or the circumstances of the volunteer or young person may change.

 Will I need training?